`multipass networks` command

 See launch

-and additional network interfaces for instructions on how to use these.
+and How to add network interfaces for instructions on how to use these.

 Usage: multipass networks [options]